ipritom/gonit-opengl/README.md

 # Gonit
-This is an simple mathematical visualization package for python.
+This is a simple mathematical visualization package for python.

 ## Features
 * Super Easy to Use